 If Gypsy jazz as a whole is what those in the biz would call a “niche market,” then Django in June’s target market is a niche of a niche.
 A micro niche.
 A nichette.
-What we try to do here is offer North Americans relatively easy access to expert instruction in what I lamely call “the European approach” to playing Gypsy jazz.
+What we try to do here is offer North Americans relatively easy access to expert instruction in what I (Andrew) lamely call “the European approach” to playing Gypsy jazz.

 Strictly speaking that means very little because there are so many different European approaches to playing Gypsy jazz.
 Mini micro niches.
 Still, any American jazz guitarist who goes to Europe and tries jamming on jazz manouche with people whose musical roots run deep in the genre is going to quickly notice many differences.
 Those difference are what I’m referencing when I use the terms “Gypsy jazz” or “jazz manouche.”
 It’s an inevitably inexact way of summing up the unique contributions that Django Reinhardt and his musical heirs brought to what had previously been a purely American musical tradition.
 Those elements are sometimes frustratingly foreign to us Americans.

 Not so, though, for Debi Botos, whose Romungro Gypsy heritage (a variety of Hungarian Roma) may help explain why she is developing so quickly into an excellent Gypsy jazz guitarist.
 She lives in Toronto now, and has most of her life.
 But her family’s roots are in Rakamaz, Hungary, a village located where the rivers Tisza and Bodrog converge.
 Her mother would sing nóta and csardas around the house and Debi soaked it up.
 Here she is, casually playing one such nóta: